crmccreary/trebuchet-optimization/docs/pugtex/presentation.rst

 2. A `jinja2` template is used for the input file
 3. The parameters are rendered onto the template
 4. The objective function, calculation of the range, is performed
-5. `cobyla` does it's stuff, checks the parameters against the constraint functions
+5. `cobyla` does its stuff, checks the parameters against the constraint functions
 6. Rinse and repeat until the tolerances on the changes in the parameters are met

 Abaqus finite element simulation